 Companies are screened and added to our database of intern sponsors only if they are determined to meet the program's requirements:

 - A sponsor must have a commercial place of business or clearly state that meetings will take place at a commercial place of business.

 - There must be a business professional available to mentor the intern on a daily basis.

 - There should be a minimum of five projects/activities to be accomplished during the semester.

 - A sponsor must commit to the evaluation and feedback process being completed in a timely manner.

-- Non paid internships will be accepted providing the company provides proof of liability coverage for the student.
+- Non paid internships are only available for not for profit organizations and require proof of liability coverage for the student.

 Host Internship Form – ask your internship supervisor or host, to complete this form.
 It is your responsibility to provide this link to the supervisor and to follow up in order to ensure the form is submitted to the course instructor in a timely manner.

 Note: if you have an internship with a non-profit organization or an unpaid internship, please use this link to view the Host Unpaid Internship Agreement.